 Barrels and drums:

-Two men stand on opposite side.
+Two men stand on the opposite sides.
 Grasp both chimes near the high point up and while pressing down the bottom and straighten up with the drum.

 - Sheet metal:

 handle with leather gloves, because of sharp edges.

 Use ropes and tackles.
 To control motion, pass a rope around a drum.
 One end of the rope fastened to the platform at a higher level.
 A worker keeps a firm grip on the free end, then gradually lowers or raises the drum.